remote

 AnyDesk deserves specific attention in any serious 2026 remote desktop comparison.

-The January 2024 breach: AnyDesk's production systems were compromised.
+The January 2024 breach: AnyDesk's production systems were compromised (Source: CERT-FR).
 Source code and code signing certificates were stolen.
 Those certificates were subsequently used to sign samples of the Agent Tesla malware, making them appear legitimate to antivirus tools.
 AnyDesk responded quickly (CrowdStrike engagement, certificate revocation, portal password reset), but public disclosure came on February 2, 2024 — days after a patched version was silently distributed on January 29.

 Lack of certifications: As of April 1, 2026, AnyDesk still has no ISO 27001 or SOC 2 Type II at the company level.
 Hosting data center partners are certified — but the platform itself is not.
 For regulated industries (healthcare, finance, defense), this is a blocker.